cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Circle the three least stupid ideas.
 Improve one of them.

-Creativity is less a light bulb and more a faucet, and the first water is dirty.
+Creativity is less a light bulb and more a faucet, and the first water coming out is always dirty.

 # Constraints Are Rocket Fuel